Removing Any Background In Photoshop

 - Can only be used in very simple images with defined edges.

-Channels is one of those many features that seem a bit hidden.
+Channels are one of those many features that seem a bit hidden.
 The channels tab is found on top of your layers panel and reveals 4 layers.
-An RGB, red, green and blue layer.
+An RGB, red, green, and blue layer.
 By clicking on any one of the 3 colour channels you can break down the image into black and white, respective to that colour channels values.

 This may seem arbitrary, but by selecting the colour channel with the most contrast, we can create an automatic selection to separate blacks and whites.
 This selection can be later applied as a layer mask to formally cut out or image.